 Behavior Strategies for Children with Down syndrome with Carla Douglas, OTR/L and co-owner of Therapy4Kids, LLC - September 26

 Back to School Night with Christy Klaus, DSAGSL Family Support Coordinator and Linda Kronmiller, DSAGSL volunteer and parent of child with Down syndrome – August 1

 Do you need a Down Syndrome Education Specialist for your school?

 A Down Syndrome Education Specialist (DSES) is an educator trained to help facilitate the education of students with Down syndrome in your school district.
-The DSAGSL will begin accepting applications for the 2013-2014 Down Syndrome Education Specialist program on February 4, 2013.
-Applications will be accepted through June 10, 2013 for the 2013-2014 school year.
+The DSAGSL will begin accepting applications for the 2014-15 Down Syndrome Education Specialist program on March 1, 2014 and will be accepted through August 1.

 Our informational teacher packet, Supporting the student with Down syndrome in your classroom, is a helpful tool to distribute to your child’s teacher.
 It offers strategies, tips and methods to best educate and understand students with Down syndrome.